RWTH-EBC/ebcpy/README.md

 git clone https://github.com/RWTH-EBC/ebcpy
 pip install -e ebcpy
 ```
+In order to execute everything, install the full version using `pip install -e ebcpy[full]`.
+This installs optional dependencies such as `pymoo` which are only necessary for certain functionalities.

 # How to get started?
 We recommend running our jupyter-notebook to be guided through a **helpful tutorial**.